diasdmhub/scripts/update_pkg/README.md

 The script updates the system, removes unneeded packages, and clears the package manager cache.
 It also creates some simple aliases for easy script launching and system navigation.

 The first run saves a copy of the script in the user's home directory, `$HOME/scripts/prod`, and attempts to create aliases in the `.bash_aliases` file if it does not exist, which it then sources.
-At the end, the script removes itself from the starting directory.
+At the end, the script remo ves itself from the starting directory.

 ---